-The following sets forth information provided by the nominees as of April 20, 2015.
+The following sets forth information provided by the nominees as of April 20, 2017.
 All of the nominees are currently serving as directors for the Company.
 All of the nominees have consented to serve if elected by our stockholders.

-Year First
+Year First Elected/

-Elected/

 Nominated

 Name of Nominee Age Director Positions and Offices with the Company

 Phillip Frost, M.D.
-78 2007 Chairman of the Board and Chief Executive Officer
+80 2007 Chairman of the Board and Chief Executive Officer

-Jane H. Hsiao, Ph.D., MBA 67 2007 Vice Chairman of the Board and Chief Technical Officer
+Jane H. Hsiao, Ph.D., MBA 69 2007 Vice Chairman of the Board and Chief Technical Officer

-Steven D. Rubin 54 2007 Director and Executive Vice President-Administration
+Steven D. Rubin 56 2007 Director and Executive Vice President-Administration

-Robert A. Baron 75 2003 Director
+Richard M. Krasno, Ph.D.
+75 2017 Director

-Thomas E. Beier 69 2008 Director

-Dmitry Kolosov 35 2012 Director

 Richard A. Lerner, M.D.
-76 2007 Director
+78 2007 Director

-John A. Paganelli 80 2003 Director
+John A. Paganelli 82 2003 Director

-Richard C. Pfenniger, Jr. 59 2008 Director
+Richard C. Pfenniger, Jr. 61 2008 Director

-Alice Lin-Tsing Yu.
-M.D., Ph.D.
-71 2009 Director
+Alice Lin-Tsing Yu, M.D., Ph.D.
+73 2009 Director

 Phillip Frost, M.D.
-Dr. Frost has been the CEO and Chairman of the Company since March 2007.
-Dr. Frost served as a director of Teva Pharmaceutical Industries, Limited, or Teva (NYSE:TEVA) from January 2006 until February 2015 and had previously served as Chairman of the Board of Teva from March 2010 until December 2014 and as Vice Chairman from January 2006 until March 2010.
-Dr. Frost had served as Chairman of the Board of Directors and Chief Executive Officer of IVAX Corporation from 1987 until its acquisition by Teva in January 2006.
-He was Chairman of the Department of Dermatology at Mt.
-Sinai Medical Center of Greater Miami, Miami Beach, Florida from 1972 to 1986.
-Dr. Frost was Chairman of the Board of Directors of Key Pharmaceuticals, Inc. from 1972 until the acquisition of Key Pharmaceuticals by Schering Plough Corporation in 1986.
-Dr. Frost was named Chairman of the Board of Ladenburg Thalmann Financial Services Inc. (NYSE MKT:LTS), an investment banking, asset management, and securities brokerage firm providing services through its principal operating subsidiary, Ladenburg Thalmann & Co.
+Dr. Frost has been the CEO and Chairman of the Company and has served on the Board since March 2007.
+Dr. Frost was named Chairman of the Board of Ladenburg Thalmann Financial Services Inc. ("Ladenburg Thalmann") (NYSE MKT:LTS), an investment banking, asset management, and securities brokerage firm providing services through its principal operating subsidiary, Ladenburg Thalmann & Co.
 Inc., in July 2006 and has been a director of Ladenburg Thalmann from 2001 until 2002 and again since 2004.
+Dr. Frost is Vice Chairman of Cogint, Inc. (NASDAQ MKT:COGT), an information solutions provider focused on the data-fusion market, and a director for each of Castle Brands (NYSE MKT:ROX), a developer and marketer of premium brand spirits, Cocrystal Pharma, Inc. (OTCBB:COCP), a publicly traded biotechnology company developing new treatments for viral diseases, and Sevion Therapeutics, Inc. (OTCBB:SVON), a clinical stage company which discovers and develops next-generation biologics for the treatment of cancer and immunological diseases.
 He serves as a member of the Board of Trustees of the University of Miami, the Skolkovo Foundation Scientific Advisory Council in Russia, the Shanghai Institute for Advanced Immunochemical Studies in China, and The Florida Council of 100 and as a Trustee of each of the Miami Jewish Home for the Aged and the Mount Sinai Medical Center.
-Dr. Frost is also a director of Castle Brands (NYSE MKT:ROX), a developer and marketer of premium brand spirits, Cocrystal Pharma, Inc. (OTCBB: COCP), formerly Biozone Pharmaceuticals, Inc., a publicly traded biotechnology company developing new treatments for viral diseases, and Sevion Therapeutics, Inc. (OTCBB:SVON), a clinical stage company which discovers and develops nextgeneration biologics for the treatment of cancer and immunological diseases.
-Dr. Frost previously served as a director for Continucare Corporation, TransEnterix, Inc., SafeStitch Medical Inc. prior to its merger with TransEnterix, Inc. and PROLOR Biotech, Inc. prior to its acquisition by the Company in August 2013, as Governor and Co-Vice-Chairman of the American Stock Exchange (now NYSE MKT), and as a member of the Board of Trustees of the Scripps Research Institute until November 2012.
+Dr. Frost served as a director of Teva Pharmaceutical Industries, Limited, or Teva (NYSE:TEVA) from January 2006 until February 2015 and had served as Chairman of the Board of Teva from March 2010 until December 2014 and as Vice Chairman from January 2006 until March 2010.
+Dr. Frost previously served as a director for TransEnterix, Inc., SafeStitch Medical Inc. prior to its merger with TransEnterix, Inc. and PROLOR Biotech, Inc. prior to its acquisition by the Company in August 2013, as Governor and Co-Vice Chairman of the American Stock Exchange (now NYSE MKT), and as a member of the Board of Trustees of the Scripps Research Institute until November 2012.
+Dr. Frost had served as Chairman of the Board of Directors and Chief Executive Officer of IVAX Corporation ("IVAX") from 1987 until its acquisition by Teva in January 2006.
+Dr. Frost was Chairman of the Board of Directors of Key Pharmaceuticals, Inc. from 1972 until the acquisition of Key Pharmaceuticals by Schering Plough Corporation in 1986.